 Phuket, known as “Paradise island”, attracts visitors not only because of its beaches and warm water, but also because of its multi-cultural attractions and many sacred Buddhist relics.
 Now, join me to discover the paradise island of Thailand via this Phuket travel blog (Phuket blog, Phuket trip blog) — A wonderful Phuket itinerary 3 days 2 nights in the jade island of Thailand.

-- Phuket travel guide — Phuket on a budget: Tips to save budget for a Phuket trip
+- Phuket travel guide — The fullest guide for a budget trip to Phutket, Thailand

 - Krabi travel blog — Amorous experiences in Krabi Island, Thailand

 The island devastated by the Tsunami more than 10 years ago now has now returned to its “Paradise” state.
 My desire to see the island for myself grew to a point where I decided to spend all my savings to fly to Phuket with my friend for a back packing holiday.

 Two hours after departing from Ho Chi Minh city at 9am, the Airbus landed at Phuket airport safely.
 After a rush to the bus station, we reached Maulin Hotel within another hour.
 Our beautiful destination was at Patong beach and although it was midnight, Phuket’s streets still hummed with the hustle and bustle of people socialising under colourful and sparkling lights.
 Tourists were still out and about tasting the delicious food on offer in restaurants and food stalls running parallel to the beach.